toddledev/documentation/docs/09-pages/05-redirects/index.md

 # Configure redirects

-Redirecting or forwarding URLs provides a way of redirecting one URL to another.
-When a URL that is targeted for redirection is requested, the server will respond with a redirect response, which includes a redirect HTTP status code as well as a URL to navigate to.
-When receiving a redirect response, the browser will navigate to the URL provided.
+You can use redirects to redirect or forward one URL to another.
+When a URL that is targeted for redirection is requested, the server will respond with a redirect response, which includes a specific redirect HTTP status code as well as a URL to navigate to.
+When a browser receives a redirect response, it will navigate to the URL provided.
 Redirects can be permanent or temporary.
-You may want to use permanent redirects to handle typos or synonyms in URLS, or protect against broken links when moving to a new domain.
-You may want to use temporary redirects to keep links operational and discoverable during maintenance.
+You may want to use permanent redirects to handle typos or synonyms in URLS, or to protect against broken links when moving to a new domain.
+You may want to use temporary redirects to keep links operational and discoverable during site maintenance.

 Redirects are listed in the [project sidebar](/the-editor/project-sidebar) in the **Pages** section.
 Create a redirect by clicking the [kbd]+[kbd] button in the **Pages** section header, and select the **Redirect** tab.
 You will then see configuration options divided into two main sections: